mardiros/jeepito/docs/source/user/glossary.rst

       service handler.
       Finally, a Service Handler can also create sub message to process, those message will run inside the same transaction of the :term:`Unit Of Work`.

+   testing goat
+      An not to the book Test-Driven Development with Python from Harry Percival.

+   Ubiquitous Language
+      In the Domain Driven Design book, Eric introduce the approach by communication issue, where stake holder and developper does not share the same language.
+      When you work as a team, we have to establish the same language for every team player, to get the best communication between people.
+The vocabulary used to discribe a the business and shared by all the team is named the Ubiquitous Language.
+This is the first step of the :term:`DDD`, following design patterns like unit of work is not enough to practice :term:`DDD`.

    Unit Of Work
       The unit of work is an object which is responsible to represent a transaction